razorpay/shubhcron/README.md

 ## Stand-Alone

-If you'd like to not replace your system's `cron` package, you can download the `shubh` binary for your prefered OS and use it directly as a prefix in your cronjobs.
+If you'd like to not replace your system's `cron` package, you can download the `shubh` binary from the [releases page][releases] for your prefered OS and use it directly as a prefix in your cronjobs.

-## Debian/Ubuntu
+## Ubuntu

 We have a ready Debian and Ubuntu package available that replaces the system `cron` package.